shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

 ### Step 14.
 Review and save your campaign

-Confirm that the campaign details are correct and then click the **Save** button to finish adding the campaign to Xandr.
+Confirm that the campaign details are correct and then click the **Save** button to finish adding the campaign to Microsoft Advertising.
 The campaign is then added to the list of campaigns on the [Explore Campaigns](explore-campaigns.md).

 ### Step 15.
 Complete peer approval